Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/idempotent_inserts_mv.md

 select sum(CNT) from test_mv;
 ┌─sum(CNT)─┐
-│      300 │  -- No inconsistency insert was not deduplicated
+│      300 │  -- No inconsistency!
+Insert was not deduplicated.
 └──────────┘
 ```